PM Modi-CMs meet: India records lowest death rate

 - In last few weeks, thousands of Indians returned to India from abroad & hundreds of migrant workers reached their home towns.
 Almost all modes of transport have resumed operations, still COVID19 impact has not been that huge in India as in other parts of world

-- The recovery rate has gone above 50% in India
+- The recovery rate has gone above 50 per cent in India

 - For us the death of even 1 Indian is unsettling but it is also true that India is one of the countries where there have been least deaths due to COVID19